JoyMart/InternshipProject/README.md

 # InternshipProject
-Django code for my portion of an internship with Prosper IT Consulting This is a recipe tracker web application using Python and Django.
+Django code for my portion of an internship with Prosper IT Consulting.
+This is a recipe tracker web application using Python and Django.
 It contains a database to store recipes and ingredients.
 Integrated an API to pull recipes from the internet based on ingredients searched.